According to a well spread legend, the Porges

 by given names followed only by the given names of their fathers.

 Interestingly, for some surnames of Prague Jews, the Hebrew,

 German and Czech spelling are related to each other semantically,

-but not phonetically.
 This becomes evident when one considers

 surnames in which the different language spellings are direct

 translations of the other.